-ARTICLE 5.C. - DESIGN STANDARDS SUMMARY OF AMENDMENTS
+ARTICLE 5.C, DESIGN STANDARDS SUMMARY OF AMENDMENTS

-development order.
+this Chapter shall be made in the staff report containing the recommendation for the development order.
 The request for a determination shall be submitted no less than 30 days prior to the ZC public hearing.
 [Ord.
 2009-040]

-- c.
-Type III-3 Projects Requiring DRO or Site Plan Approval - d.
-Type IV 4 Projects Requiring Building Permit Approval
+c.
+Type III-3 - Projects Requiring DRO or Site Plan Approval

+d.
+Type $\frac{1}{4}$ - Projects Requiring Building Permit Approval

-- 1. Provide cross reference to Article 2, Development Review Procedures, particularly to 2.D.1.G, Modifications to Prior Development Order, which is the section that contains specific language related to the DRO and administrative amendments to architectural elevations. - Partially relocate standard that allows the DRO to modify architectural elevations approved by the BCC or ZC to Article 2.D.1.G.1, Modifications to BCC and ZC Approvals in order to consolidate with similar standards. - Delete standard that allows DRO changes in building height up to 25 percent or ten feet through the architectural elevation modifications contained in Art.
+- 1. Provide cross reference to Article 2, Development Review Procedures, particularly to 2.D.1.G, Modifications to Prior Development Order, which is the section that contains specific language related to the DRO and administrative amendments to architectural elevations. - Partially relocate standard that allows the DRO to modify approved architectural elevations approved by the BCC or ZC to Article 2.D.1.G.1, Modifications to BCC and ZC Approvals in order to consolidate with similar standards. - 3.
+Delete standard that allows DRO changes of building height up to 25 percent or ten feet through the architectural elevation modifications contained in Art.
 5.C.1.
 This standard is inconsistent with provisions in Article 2.A.2.G.1.i, that allows the DRO to increase the building height no more than ten percent. - 4.
 Delete standard that allows for modification to elevations based on "equal or enhances approved elevations" as that represents subjectivity and is not enforceable.
 Deletes standard that allows modifications to elevations by the DRO consistent with Art.
 5.C. as this reference is not consistent with the new title.
 The concept is carried over to the Zoning Review amendment in Art.
 2.